neildawson/neildawson.github.io/cv.md

 # CV

-<p class="description">I'm an experience designer with over ten years in the industry, known for my thoroughness, care, authenticity, and humour.</p>
+<p class="description">I'm an experience designer with over ten years in the industry, known for my thoroughness, care, and humour.</p>

 <p class="description"><mark>I fight for the users</mark>.</p>

-With a background in both computing and design, I collaborate with designers, developers, and stakeholders in other disciplines to plan, test, and launch successful products.
+With a background in both computing and design, I work closely with tech, product, and other stakeholders to create successful products.

 For professional enquiries, contact me on [LinkedIn](http://www.linkedin.com/in/neildawson).